 - Explain the collaboration features that exist alongside your source code in GitHub.

-Before we dive in and try out Git commands in unit 4, let's first talk about the structure of GitHub and how it can help you collaborate with your team.
+Before we dive in and try out Git commands, let's first talk about the structure of GitHub and how it can help you collaborate with your team.